Supervision and Consultation

-Mental health professionals (or professionals in a related field) are invited to register for our distance supervision program.
+Licensed mental health (or health) professionals are invited to register for our distance supervision program.
 Participants range from young professionals with little CBT background to seasoned professionals with a high level of expertise in CBT who wish to broaden their knowledge base and improve their skills in conceptualizing patients, developing a therapeutic alliance, planning treatment, strategizing within sessions, selecting and employing techniques from many psychotherapeutic modalities, and more.

 International trainees may submit translated transcripts of therapy sessions and receive voice-to-voice or email supervision.
-Alternatively, we may be able to provide you with a Beck Institute supervisor who can listen to your tapes and conduct supervision calls in other languages such as Spanish, French, Portuguese, Chinese, and Thai.
-Some international trainees who speak English decide to offer treatment at a reduced fee, if need be, to an English-speaking patient.
+Alternatively, we also may be able to provide you with a Beck Institute supervisor who can listen to your tapes and conduct supervision calls in other languages such as Spanish, French, Portuguese, Chinese, and Thai.

 Group and individual consultation is available to therapists who desire guidance and feedback as they begin to utilize newly learned concepts following a three day Beck Institute workshop.
 Less intense than Supervision, therapists discuss and problem-solve challenges they encounter as they implement new CBT skills.